Reading time: 8 min

 Regular expressions

-Surprisingly, compared to other languages, in MSSQL everything is very bad with regulars.
-Therefore, if you need almost any meaningful use of regular expressions (regexp_substr, regexp_count, etc.), you either need to write and connect a dll(Dynamic Link Library) to the server, for example, in C#, or use OLE because it is not possible to do this only by means of a database.
+Surprisingly, compared to other languages, in MSSQL Server everything is very bad with regulars.
+Therefore, if you need almost any meaningful use of regular expressions (regexp_substr, regexp_count, etc.), you either need to write and connect a DLL (Dynamic Link Library) to the server, for example, in C#, or use OLE because it is not possible to do this only using a database.

 Conclusion